aurimas13/Python-Beginner-Course/Tips/happy_learning.md

 >>> my_string = 'I am a string'
 >>> dir(my_string)
 ['__add__', ..., 'upper', 'zfill']  # Truncated for readability

 The elements returned from dir() are all of the methods (i.e. actions) that you can apply to the element.
 For example:

 >>> my_string.upper()
 >>> 'I AM A STRING'

-Notice that we called the upper() method.
+Notice that I called the upper() method.
 Can you see what it does?
 It makes all of the letters in the string uppercase!
-Learn more about these built-in methods under “Manipulating strings” in this tutorial.

 Learn the type of an element:

 >>> type(my_string)
 >>> str

 Use the built-in help system to get full documentation:

 >>> help(str)

 Import libraries and play with them:

 >>> from datetime import datetime